nofuss/songbook/Bass/notes.md

 From https://how-to-play-bass.com/play-bass-in-50-songs-rock

-1) YELLOW by Coldplay.
+X 1) YELLOW by Coldplay.
 Here’s a nice simple line to get started with.

 2) WITH OR WITHOUT YOU by U2.
 One of my favourite U2 songs – simple bass line too, four chords, root notes in a steady 8th note pulse.